 Kate: “I was actually drawn to Homepolish because of its mission.
 A couple years before Homepolish, I had worked at a design ecommerce startup .
 At that time, as someone in my late 20s, I happened to have a pretty well-designed apartment.
 At one point, I had a holiday party, and my friends were just floored by my apartment.
 It occurred to me that not many in their transient 20s had something like that, so I began thinking about how we could open design up to a younger generation.
 I even toyed with the idea of starting a company on my own, and I researched competitors.
 Very randomly (perhaps serendipitously), I got an introduction to Lisa Bubbers [the director of marketing] and I started maybe 4-5 months after that.”

 Peter: “I am completely the opposite.
 Before Homepolish, I thought that design was for people who were 45, and had money, and own houses… until then, you just have a bed, a place to make ends meet.
 Just a few months into working here, being bombarded by all these gorgeous pictures of Homepolish projects, I began to realize just how big of an impact interior design can have on your life.
 When I moved into my current 1-bedroom apartment, my first apartment on my own, I literally had a mattress and a bedside table.
 That’s it.
-I got a Single Day Session with one of our designers, Marissa Bero.
+I purchased time with one of our designers, Marissa Bero.
 I told her everything I needed and asked her for help on sourcing.
 It was incredibly successful.
 Within a month, I had a space that was spartan but definitely habitable.
 I guess my developing design sense is minimal.
 I don’t want to be weighed down with too much stuff.”

 Before Homepolish, I thought that design was for people who were 45, and had money, and own houses… Just a few months into working here, I began to realize just how big of an impact interior design can have on your life.